Can sleeping be considered a real hobby?

 If sleeping was your hobby, you’d make sure you dedicated enough time to it.
 Ideally, this amount of time would be the correct amount of time for you.
 Not too much nor too little.
 Since sleeping is supposed to take up about one-third of every 24-hour period, that’s no small matter.

 You’d go through the extra effort of making sure you had a journal by your bedside to write down a dream when you had it.
+It’s an inexpensive action that can have a lot of benefits.

 We’re the best at activities we put passion, energy, and effort into.
 It’s exceedingly rare that someone becomes good at something without any effort.